drmonkeyninja/cakephp-social-share/README.md

 Install using composer: `composer require drmonkeyninja/cakephp-social-share:3.0.*`

 Then add the following line to your bootstrap.php to load the plugin.

 ```php
 Plugin::load('SocialShare');
 ```

-Also don't forget to add the helper in your controller:
+Also don't forget to add the helper in your controller:-

 ```php
 public $helpers = ['SocialShare.SocialShare'];
 ```